 How do animals get infected with Salmonella?

 In dairy cows, infection occurs through ingestion of feed or water contaminated with infected faeces.
 Salmonella may arrive on a farm from purchasing infected cattle, from contaminated feed/water or the movement of other animals such as birds.
-Salmonella can survive for months to years in cool, damp areas.
+The bacteria can survive for months to years in cool, damp areas.

 Salmonella is usually killed by the volatile fatty acids (VFAs) produced in a normally functioning rumen.
 Anything that reduces dry matter intake may precipitate disease, such as: